Signals |

 from Bridgend (TU63).

-Note the route indicator under the right-hand arm, to indicate which of the two branches
+Note the route indicator under the right-hand arm.
+There is a loop just out of view on the

 The subsidiary disc reads to the goods loop on the right of the Maesteg line in the top picture.